 The Montessori Toddler Program provides children aged 2-3 with hands-on learning opportunities that are active, self-paced, and based on real-world experience.
-Learning goals focus on developing independence, social skills, confidence, and a solid academic base in preparation for future learning.
+Through Montessori education, toddlers develop independence, social skills, confidence, and a strong foundation in early academic skills—preparing them for future learning.

 The Montessori Toddler Program is active, self-paced, and involves learning using all five senses.
 Children are introduced to the five areas of the Montessori Curriculum, including: Practical Life, Sensorial, Mathematics, Language and Culture, and develop competence through repetition and practice.